+(b) The Function of Logic.
 The second problem due to our epistemic limitations concerns the amount of high-quality knowledge we can acquire, given our physical and cognitive limitations.
 This problem makes the development of reliable shortcuts in the acquisition of knowledge crucial.

 Logic's epistemic function arises in this context.
-Given this problem, we will tremendously benefit from the development of devices that enable us generate new knowledge from given knowledge using shortcuts.
+Given this problem, we will tremendously benefit from the development of devices that enable us to generate new knowledge from given knowledge using shortcuts.
 One important device of this kind is that of inference.
-Logic's function is to develop an especially powerful method of inference.10 And having a notion of truth, we can make fruitful use of it for an explanatory characterization of logical inference.
+Logic's function is to develop an especially powerful method of inference.
+10 And having an appropriate notion of truth, we can make fruitful use of it for an explanatory characterization of logical inference.